U-Motion: Learned Point Cloud Video Compression with U-Structured Temporal Context Generation: Methodology

 \subsection{Overview of Attribute Compression}

-As shown in Figure \ref{fig:overall}, our method is a hierarchical architecture consisting of $(H-L+1)$ U-Inter and Spatial Predictive Coding Layers, where the $l$-th layer corresponds to the $l$-th level of the point cloud when represented by an octree.
-We denote the point cloud frame (including both geometry coordinate and color attribute for each point at each octree level) at time $t$ and layer $l$ as $p_l^{t}$, and its reference ({\it i.e.} the decoded previous point cloud frame) as $\hat{p}_l^{t-1}$. $p_l^t$ is expressed as a sparse tensor $\left[G(p_l^t),A(p_l^t)\right]$, where $G(p_l^t)$ denotes an $N\times3$ geometry coordinate matrix and $A(p_l^t)$ denotes the corresponding $N\times3$ attribute matrix, with $N$ denoting the total number of points at layer $l$.
-The encoder fuses $p_l^{t}$ and the upper layer's latent $f_{l+1}^{t}$ to generate the latent representation $f_l^{t}$.
+As shown in Figure \ref{fig:overall}, U-Motion is a hierarchical architecture consisting of $K+1$ ($K=4$ during our experiments) U-Inter and Spatial-Temporal Predictive Coding layers, where the $l$-th layer corresponds to the $l$-th level of the point cloud when represented by an octree, with the highest layer $H$ corresponding to the original voxelized point cloud.
+We denote the point cloud frame (including both geometry coordinate and color attribute for each point at each octree level) at time $t$ and layer $l$ as $p_l^{t}$, and its reference ({\it i.e.} the decoded previous point cloud frame) as $\hat{p}_l^{t-1}$. $p_l^t$ is expressed as a sparse tensor $\left[G(p_l^t),A(p_l^t)\right]$, where $G(p_l^t)$ denotes an $N\times3$ geometry coordinate matrix and $A(p_l^t)$ denotes the corresponding $N_l\times3$ attribute matrix, with $N_l$ denoting the total number of points at layer $l$.
+The encoder fuses $p_l^{t}$ and the upper layer's latent $f_{l+1}^{t}$ (after down-sample) to generate the latent representation $f_l^{t}$.
 The same encoder is also used to generate the reference frame's latent $\hat{f}_l^{t-1}$.

-The U-Net structured U-Inter module applies both top-down and bottom-up inter prediction strategies.
-The top-down motion feature extraction infers the initial motion embedding $e_{d,l}^{t}$ between $f_l^t$ and $f_l^{t-1}$, by exploiting both $f_l^t$ and $\hat{f}_l^{t-1}$, as well as the higher-scale motion information $e_{d,l+1}^{t}$.
-The bottom-up inter prediction further \textit{contextually detach} $e_{u,l-1}^{t}$ from $e_{d,l}^{t}$ to generate motion embedding $e_{l}^{t}$.
-Essentially, it removes the redundancy of $e_{d,l}^{t}$ conditioned on $e_{u,l-1}^{t}$.
-The motion compression module compresses and decompresses $e_{l}^{t}$ into $\hat{e}_{l}^{t}$, which is then \textit{contextually restored} (Section \ref{chapter:msintra}) into $e_{u,l}^{t}$ with $e_{u,l-1}^{t}$ as context.
-The motion decoding module decodes the motion field $m_l^{t}$ from $e_{u,l}^{t}$ and the lower layer motion $m_{l-1}^{t}$ .
-Finally, the network performs motion compensation to generate inter context $\check{f}_l^{t}$ with $m_l^t$ by warping and interpolation.